abdullaabdullazade/CalculatorX/README.md

 # 📱 Welcome to [Your App Name]!

-Thank you for downloading [Your App Name]!
+Thank you for downloading CalculateX!
 We're excited to have you on board.
-This app is designed to [briefly describe the app's purpose and features in a captivating way].

 ## 📥 Installation Instructions